mdn/advanced-js-fundamentals-ck/tutorials/04-events/04-keycodes.md

 # Responding to Keyboard Events

 In the last section, we learned how to respond to click events elements in the DOM.
 Listening for keyboard events is a relatively similar affair.
-Let's say we want to fire an event every time a user enters a key into an input field.
+Let's say we wanted to fire an event every time a user enters a key into an input field.
 This could be useful if we were implementing a fuzzy search that updated the results as we entered in our query.

 ```js
 var inputElement = document.querySelector('#fuzzy-search-input');